 Saturday: 2PM - 8PM

-Please Note: The Audio Lab will be closed for Spring Break 2019, from Saturday, March 16 through Sunday, March 24.
+Please Note: The Audio Lab will be closed for Fall Break: Thursday, October 10 - Sunday, October 13.

 Podcasts consist of digital audio or video files that are presented by a "podcaster" who provides original recorded content with commentary and other supporting digital documents such as photos and text.
 Common places to find podcasts are from video content providers (YouTube, Vimeo), blogs (Blogger, Wordpress), social media (Facebook, Soundcloud), and a host of personal and organizational websites.